Shivamsingh92/Portfolio/README.md

 **[Sentiment_Analysis](https://github.com/Shivamsingh92/Sentiment_Analysis_of_flipkart_product)**

-Here we are interested to know the sentiment of the user regarding to this particular product,here data have been scrapped from the flipkart and have appiled Textblob and doing Tfidf with machine learning Analysis.
+Here we are interested to know the sentiment of the user regarding to this particular product,here data have been scrapped from the flipkart and have appiled Textblob and implemented the Tfidf for conversion  with machine learning algorithm for prediction.

 #